benycze/zybo-base/README.md

 Currently supported Linux Distributions:

-* Petalinux (default one) - presented on this page because this is being supported by Xilinx
+* _Petalinux (default one)_ - presented on this page because this is being supported by Xilinx
-* Debian Linux :-) - you can also use the standard Debian distribution with Linux kernel (patched by Xilinx).
+* _Debian Linux_ - you can also use the standard Debian distribution with Linux kernel (patched by Xilinx).
 Documentation is [here](debian-zybo).

 ## How to translate the Petalinux